Restaurant Performance Index fell 2.3% in February

-The National Restaurant Association’s Restaurant Performance Index (RPI) remained below 100 in contraction territory in May, as restaurant operators continued to report dampened sales and traffic readings.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 99.1 in May, up slightly from a level of 98.8 in April.
+The National Restaurant Association’s Restaurant Performance Index (RPI) fell sharply in February, due to dampened same-store sales and a deterioration in operators’ outlook for future business conditions.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 98.8 in February, down 2.3% from a level of 101.1 in January.

 Read the full RPI report.